TCM Gastrointestinal Management

 Certain acupoints in studies[1-2] such as Nei Guan (PC6), He Gu (LI4), Zu San Li (ST36) have shown to increase metabolism, reduce gastric acid secretion, and to regulate small and large intestinal function to specially improve digestive function.

-Healthy gastrointestinal function includes:
+Healthy GI function includes:

 1. Efficient nutrient absorption in the small intestines, no complaints on abdomen bloating, frequent burps, farts and/or a bowel movement immediately after a meal